SV-97/Py3-Private/README.md

 045     - Class I proposed for CPython stdlib (extension of threading.Timer) 046     - Server that listens on UDP for some messages 047     - Small chat based on a TCP connection
+048     - Test with Django, adaption from book
+049     - How to use a generator as a consumer
+050     - Using composite simpsons to approximate the integral of a function - also see the C++ (https://github.com/JoshuaSimon/Numerical-Integration) and rust (https://github.com/SV-97/Rust/tree/master/R_004_NumericIntegration) implementation.
+Rust actually ran faster than C++ with the tested values, with Python expectedly clocking in at an order of magnitude more.
+051     - Solver for systems of linear equations using Gaussian elimination (and various other linear algebra functions that I thought I needed but ultimately didn't use)